roja/roja.github.io/_posts/2014-07-31-what-does-scalability-mean-anyway.md

 comments: false
 categories:
   - scalability
-description: A look at what it means to engineer something which is scalabile
+description: A brief look into what it actually means to be scalable
 headline: "What does scalability mean?"
 tags: "scalability, scale, horizontal, vertical, growth"
 ---